DominicSimpson/wordletest/README.md

 let keys = store keyboard buttons in one variable;}

 keys.onclick {
-= const letter for each individual letter if (letter equals enter) {
+= const letter for each individual letter;

+if (letter equals enter) {
 trigger function to handle submitted word }